RMS Early Career Award

 • A statement of the Applicant's suitability for the award

-• Applicants are also required to submit a Letter of Support from their Line Manager/Supervisor.
+• Applicants are also required to submit a one-page Letter of Support from their Line Manager/Supervisor.

 Eligibility: